AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 e.g.: _AAMariam-Trading-Bot_

-> NOTE: Make sure the bot name is unique.
-That is, no other bot by any other Algobot Team can have the same name.
-You can find the current list of bots in the _[AAPlatform ecosystem.json file](https://github.com/AdvancedAlgos/AAPlatform/blob/master/ecosystem.json)_.
+> NOTE: Make sure the algobot name is unique.
+That is, no other algobot by any other Algobot Team can have the same name.
+You can find the current list of algobots in the _[AAPlatform ecosystem.json file](https://github.com/AdvancedAlgos/AAPlatform/blob/master/ecosystem.json)_.

-> NOTE: Having fun is essential; naming your bot offers a good chance to do just that.
-Feel free to name your bot after a good friend or go crazy with whatever character makes you laugh.
+> NOTE: Having fun is essential; naming your algobot offers a good chance to do just that.
+Feel free to name your algobot after a good friend or go crazy with whatever character makes you laugh.

 ### B: Rename Solution (Optional: VS IDE only)